lilianalillyy/t470s-uefi-unlock/readme.md

 ### 2.1 Unscrew the back screws

-Turn the laptop around and use the Phillips screw driver to unscre all laptops.
-They will most likely stay in place, they are made to not fall out
+Turn the laptop around and use the Phillips screw driver to unscrew all screws.
+They will most likely stay in place, they are made to not fall out.

 <img src="https://i.imgur.com/Mw5Stoi.png" style="width: 500px"/>

-### 2.1 Take off the back

-The back should be easy to take off, though you may need to use a bit of force and something plastic and thin to pry off the clips inside (something like a guitar pick can be used).

 ### 2.1 Disconnecting the batteries

 First, you will need to unscrew three screws holding the battery.
-The batterry is then free and you can lift it up.
+The battery is then free and you can lift it up.

 <img src="https://i.imgur.com/EQSQDar.png" style="width: 500px"/>

 <img src="https://i.imgur.com/cu9kNuE.png" style="width: 500px">

-You will also need to disconnect the CMOS batterry.
+You will also need to disconnect the CMOS battery.
 Luckily, it's just disconnecting one small cable.

 <img src="https://i.imgur.com/jwu8TXL.png" style="width: 500px">